-Positioning for an AI-Driven Economy with Both Growth Plays and the "AI-Resistant Investment"
+Positioning for an Artificial Intelligence Driven Economy with Both Growth Plays and "AI-Resistant" Investments

 - 12 min read

 If AI fulfills its promise, the economic effects will be profound.
-This article considers various investment ideas for navigating a theoretical world in which AI actually delivers successfully.
+This article considers various investment ideas for navigating a theoretical world in which AI succeeds in delivering

 (Usual disclaimer: I'm just an investor expressing my personal opinion and am not an attorney, accountant nor your financial advisor.
 Consult your own financial professionals before making any financial decisions.
 Code of Ethics: To remove conflicts of interest that are rife on other sites, I/we do not accept ANY money from outside sponsors or platforms for ANYTHING.
 This includes but is not limited to: no money for postings, nor reviews, nor advertising, nor affiliate leads etc. Nor do I/we negotiate special terms for ourselves in the club above what we negotiate for the benefit of members.
 Info may contains errors so use at your own risk.
 See Code of Ethics for more info.)

 In Part 1, I explained why Claude Code changed me from an AI skeptic to a believer, and talked about the effect of AI's improvements on computer programming and the AI-enabled builder.
-In Part 2, we talked about how coding accelerates AI progress, made the case for rapid change versus AI stalling/stopping, and considered, if AI succeeds, what profound scientific advances and/or economic revolution may come.
-In this article, we assume AI realizes its potential.
+In Part 2, we talked about how coding accelerates AI progress, made the cases for both rapid change and AI stalling or stopping.
+And we considered: If AI succeeds, what profound scientific advances and economic revolution is likely to come.
+And what effect will this have on jobs (and humanity)?
+In this article, we assume AI does realize its potential.
 And we ask the question: "How should an investor position themselves for an economy that's driven by AI?"

 Investing to catch the AI wave